mnit-rtmc/iris/docs/protocols.md

 - **CAP-IPAWS**: [CAP] feed from Integrated Public Alert and Warning System [IPAWS].
 [Alert]s can be used to automatically post weather and other messages to [DMS].
-This requires an `https` URI provided by the Federal Emergency Management Agency.
+This requires a URI provided by the Federal Emergency Management Agency.

 - **CAP-NWS**: [CAP] feed from National Weather Service.
 [Alert]s can be used to automatically post weather messages to [DMS].